 In May 2020, a group of bondholders filed a civil lawsuit seeking to recover an estimated sum of approximately US\$155,701 of losses from the Company.
 The lawsuit has been automatically stayed since July 15, 2020 by operation of section 97 of the Companies Act in light of the appointment of joint provisional liquidators (see below).
 By summons dated May 1, 2020, the bondholders applied ex parte for a worldwide freezing order (the "WFO") against the Company.
 On May 8, 2020, the Grand Court of the Cayman Islands ("Cayman Court") granted a WFO.
 On July 1, 2020 to July 3, 2020 the return date hearing of the WFO took place and the Cayman Court heard the Company's application to set aside the WFO.
 By ruling circulated in draft on July 16, 2020 and delivered on August 3, 2020, the Cayman Court determined that the WFO should be discharged.
-By order dated July 22, 2020, the Cayman Court discharge the WFO.
-On August 12, 2020 the Cayman Court ordered that the bondholders' time for appealing the order to discharge the WFO is extended until the expiry of 14 days after the discharge of the appointment of the joint provisional liquidations (see below).
-Whilst the bondholders had previously indicated that they intended to appeal the order dated July 22,2020, the Company believes such appeal is now unlikely as it could constitute a breach of undertakings under the RSA (see below).
+By order dated July 22, 2020, the Cayman Court discharged the WFO.
+On August 12, 2020 the Cayman Court ordered that the bondholders' time for appealing the order to discharge the WFO is extended until the expiry of 14 days after the discharge of the appointment of the order dated July 22,2020, the Company believes such appeal is now unlikely as it could constitute a breach of undertakings under the RSA (see below).
 The lawsuit will also be discontinued in the event that the scheme of arrangement contemplated by the RSA (see below) becomes effective.